 family of financial

-supporters averaged an annual total of 23 households and two Knights of
+supporters included a total of 24 households and two Knights of

 of American supporters to 35

 families.
 We would

 family of supporters, while predominantly Catholic, includes Christian believers of various